google-deepmind/open_spiel/open_spiel/games/hearts/README.md

 # Hearts

-OpenSpiel can support playing against Nathan Sturtevant's state of the art Hearts program xinxin.
+OpenSpiel can support playing against Nathan Sturtevant's state of the art Hearts program xinxin (pronounced "sheen-sheen").
 To enable this option, see `open_spiel/scripts/global_variables.sh`.

 For more information about xinxin, see its